Eleas/99-Bottles-of-Beer-on-the-Amiga/README.md

 Seriously, though, an explanation would take too long.
 Suffice to say it was a 7 MHz microcomputer produced by Commodore when I was a boy.
 It was at least 10 years ahead of its day, and regularly ran rings around machines with ten times the clock speed.
 To this day, it remains my favorite computer.

 # So what's this?
 Well, you see, there's this old drinking song / joke that starts, "99 bottles of beer on the wall...".
 When run, this routine prints out the song in the CLI window on the Amiga.
+This works only on OS 2.0 and up, because I make stupid mistakes.

 # Isn't this program useless?
 I mean, entirely useless?
 Why write this?
 Yes, yes, and for two reasons.